takahirohonda/nodejs-lambda-serverless-boilerplate/README.md

+# DEPRECATED

+This repo is deprecated.
+All the lambda code is move to [aws-lambda-template-generator](https://github.com/aws-lambda-template-generator).

 # nodejs-lambda-serverless-boilerplate

 **Boilerplate to create AWS Lambda Function with Node.js and deploy it with Serverless**

-Boilerplate for Node.js lambda function, including Serveless configuration, JavaScript function, and unit test examples.
+Boilerplate for Node.js lambda function, including Serverless configuration, JavaScript function, and unit test examples.

 This example lambda function make a get request to external api endpoint and return the result through the API gateway endpoint.
 The function runs in the default VPC.